 When assessing a home or business for a solar panel system in North Carolina, there are several important factors to consider.
 These factors can significantly impact the electricity output and utility bill savings from the solar installation.

-Despite North Carolina having good solar resources, not all residential and commercial properties are well suited for solar panels.
-Many of these potential issues can be identified when conducting a solar site survey or perhaps before screening leads.
+Despite having good solar resources, not all residential and commercial properties are well suited for solar panels in North Carolina.
+Many potential issues can be identified when conducting a solar site survey or perhaps before screening leads.

-• Shading from trees, buildings, and chimneys can cast shadows on the solar panels and significantly affect their output.
-Midday shading is especially detrimental to solar energy production.
+Shading from trees, buildings, and chimneys can cast shadows on the solar panels and significantly affect their output.
+Midday shading is especially detrimental to energy production from solar panels in North Carolina.

-• Various financial factors are important considerations, such as the upfront cost of the solar system, available incentives and rebates, potential tax benefits, financing options, and the estimated payback period.
+Various financial factors are important considerations, such as the upfront cost of the solar system, available rebates and North Carolina solar incentives, potential tax benefits, financing options, and the estimated payback period.

-• It's essential to research and understand the local regulations, solar permitting process, and any homeowners association rules related to solar panel installations.
+It's essential to research and understand the local regulations, solar permitting process, and any homeowners association rules related to solar panel installations.
+Unfortunately, residential solar panel permitting and interconnection in North Carolina can be relatively slow.

 Solar Panel Costs In North Carolina

-Solar system costs are a bit lower in the state than the U.S. average, at about $3.04 per watt installed before incentives, according to EnergySage.
-According to the Lawrence Berkeley National Laboratory, the average size of a residential solar system in North Carolina is 7.8 kW, which is a bit smaller than the national average.
-Therefore, the average residential solar panel system cost is about $23,700 before North Carolina solar incentives.
+According to EnergySage, as of September 2024, solar system costs in North Carolina are slightly lower than the U.S. average, at about $2.55 per watt installed before incentives.
+According to the Lawrence Berkeley National Laboratory, the average size of a residential solar system in North Carolina is 7.8 kW, which is slightly smaller than the national average.
+Therefore, the average residential solar panel system cost is about $19,890 before North Carolina solar incentives.

-The average solar payback period for a residential solar panel system in North Carolina is between 9.8 and 13.2 years, according to EnergySage.
-The payback period is a bit longer than the national average of 8.7 years.
+The average solar payback period for a residential solar panel system in North Carolina is around 11.5 years, according to EnergySage.
+The payback period is a bit longer than the national average of 7 or 8 years.
 This is because although North Carolina has an excellent solar resource, it has relatively low-cost electricity.

 North Carolina Solar Incentives

-Homeowners and businesses can qualify for a variety of solar energy incentives that help reduce the total cost of a solar panel system or boost eligible energy bill savings.
+Homeowners and businesses can qualify for a variety of solar energy incentives in North Carolina that help reduce the total cost of a solar panel system or boost eligible energy bill savings.

 Federal Income Tax Credit